tlball/github-issue-slugifier/README.md

 # Github Issue Slugifier Bookmarklet
 The purpose of this script is to make it easy to generate a branch name for every github issue.
-It is a small javascript script based on a similar PivotalTracker script written by @caseywatts.
+It is a small javascript script based on a similar PivotalTracker script written by https://github.com/caseywatts.

 ## How To Use